 They are more versatile in dealing with broken, fractured, and worn-out teeth.
 You must visit your dentist regularly, and keep flossing and brushing regularly - to keep your filling safe.
 From time to time, composite fillings may need to be repaired, and the composite filling may fall out or need to be changed.
 We get asked many composite filling dental questions.
 A common composite dental filling question is, how long should my composite filling last on my front teeth?

 Using some form of composite filling to an area where some enamel layer of the tooth has been removed, is a common way of treating enamel wear.
 Of course, sometimes this composite filling placed onto usually the facial part of the tooth does not last long.
 If the patient brushes very hard, this composite filling material can come out.
 The dental composite filling answer to that composite filling dentistry question is simple.
 If you as the patient are very aggressive in brushing your facial composite filling, then they may possibly come out sooner than later.
-That is, use proper brushing and take care, so as to not have the filling come out easily.
+That is, use proper brushing and take care, to not have the filling come out easily.

 We get asked many Dental Veneer Questions at DentalChat.
 A common dental veneer question is, why does my dentist want to place dental veneers on all of my front teeth?
-Usually, your dentist may want to provide whiter teeth look.
+Usually, your dentist may want to provide a whiter teeth look.
 Doing only a single tooth white, and leaving the others more yellowish - is usually not a good look.

 Do you want to use our TeleDentistry Question form or Ask Dental Questions about Sensitive Teeth?
 Post your sensitive toothache question at DentalChat.com.